kostarion/min_sum_visualization_for_mwm/README.md

-# Min-sum algorithm algorithm for maximum-weight-matching problem.
+# Min-sum algorithm for maximum-weight-matching problem.
 Program for visualizing min-sum belief propagation algorithm in scope of Graphical Models course at Skoltech.

 Algorithm is based on http://web.mit.edu/devavrat/www/maxprod-matching.pdf paper.
 Repository contains working implementations of both original and simlified versions of the algorithm.